popecruzdt/dt-k8s-otel-o11y-metrics/README.md

 In this lab we'll utilize the OpenTelemetry Collector deployed as a DaemonSet (Node Agent) to collect Node (kubelet) metrics from a Kubernetes cluster and ship them to Dynatrace.
 Additionally, we'll utilize a second OpenTelemetry Collector deployed as a Deployment (Gateway) to collect Cluster (Kubernetes API) metrics from the Kubernetes cluster and ship them to Dynatrace.

 Lab tasks:
-1. Create a Kubernetes cluster on Google GKE
-2. Deploy OpenTelemetry's demo application, astronomy-shop
+1. Deploy OpenTelemetry Collector as a DaemonSet
+2. Configure OpenTelemetry Collector service pipeline for metric enrichment
-3. Deploy OpenTelemetry Collector as a DaemonSet
+3. Deploy OpenTelemetry Collector as a Deployment
 4. Configure OpenTelemetry Collector service pipeline for metric enrichment
-5. Deploy OpenTelemetry Collector as a Deployment
-6. Configure OpenTelemetry Collector service pipeline for metric enrichment
 5. Query and visualize metrics in Dynatrace using DQL

 TODO Dashboard Image